JuliaManifolds/LieGroups.jl/docs/src/groups/special_unitary.md

 SpecialUnitaryGroup
 ```

-For this Lie group, all implementations are already covered by the defaults in [the generic (matrix) multiplication operation](@ref multiplication-operation-sec).
+For this Lie group, several implementations are already covered by the defaults in [the generic (matrix) multiplication operation](@ref multiplication-operation-sec).